exscape/Noita-damagelog/README.md

-# damagelog
+# A damage log for Noita

-damagelog is a Noita mod that shows a list of the the damage you've taken.
+damagelog is a [Noita](https://store.steampowered.com/app/881100/Noita/) mod that shows a list of the the damage you've taken, and from what sources.
+The log window can be toggled with a hotkey, or shown automatically when in the pause menu.

-It should work on the main branch of Noita (no earlier than April 8 2024, however!) and the beta branch.
+The mod should work on the main branch of Noita (no earlier than April 8 2024, however!) and the beta branch.

 ![Standard layout](screenshot_log.png)